Risk Management

 Does this satisfy APRA CPS 230 requirements?

 Yes.
-Our frameworks are specifically designed for APRA-regulated entities.
+Our frameworks are specifically designed for APRA-regulated entities in Australia.
 We map all AI risks to CPS 230 operational risk management requirements and include material service provider assessment for third-party AI vendors.
+CPS 230 commenced 1 July 2025, with the material service provider register deadline of 1 October 2025.
+We help businesses meet both requirements as part of a unified governance strategy.

 What about generative AI risks?

-Our risk taxonomy includes generative AI-specific risks: hallucinations, prompt injection, data leakage, intellectual property concerns, and model output accuracy.
-We provide specific assessment methodologies for generative AI use cases.
+Our AI risk taxonomy includes comprehensive generative AI-specific risks: hallucinations, prompt injection, data leakage, intellectual property concerns, model output accuracy, and unintended content generation.
+ASIC found that 92% of generative AI use cases at reviewed licensees were deployed in 2022-2023, meaning most organisations have deployed these AI solutions without proportionate risk governance.
+We provide specific assessment methodologies and controls for generative AI that address these emerging risks while enabling responsible innovation.

 Build Your AI Risk Framework